Rubensei/windivert-rust/README.md

 - As a fallback windivert dll & lib files can be compiled from source if the **vendored** feature is enabled.
 To avoid multiple compilations set `WINDIVERT_DLL_OUTPUT` environment variable to save the generated build.
-  **This method won't compile the sys driver files required to use windivert.
+- It's possible to compile for statically linking to the windivert library by enabling the **static** feature.
+Static linking can also be enabled if the `WINDIVERT_STATIC` is set and it takes priority over the crate features.
+- **Any vendoring method will only compile the library.
 Sys files must always be provided.**

 # Usage